-While driving around Kangaroo Island we saw a heartbreaking number of roadkill.
+While driving around Kangaroo Island we saw just too much roadkill.
 Most of the animals on the island are nocturnal and as such, can be seen on the roads at night.
 However, as there are no street lights on the highways, speeding cars often pose a great danger to them.

 We drove after sunset on two nights, and we made it a point not to drive above 40 km/h.
 And we’re glad we did because we literally had to brake suddenly on numerous occasions when kangaroos and wallabies jumped out in front of our car.

 Please be mindful of animals if you drive on Kangaroo Island after dark.